raakasf/embsys310/assignment04/README.md

 ### d.
 Any other observations?

+When the call return back to from where func2 was called, all registers look the same as they were before calling, due the the `POP`s as noted above.

 ## Problem 3.
 Following the queue data structure approach, design, implement and test a stack data structure

 a.
 The following is the list of requirements: